ioing/lath-docs/markdown/start.en.md

 })
 ```

-Applet views can be declared not only through &lt;define-applet>, but also through configuration items <a to-applet="doc?id=source" clone-as="popDoc">source</a>.
+Applet views can be declared not only through &lt;define-applet>, but also through configuration items <a to-applet="docs?id=source" clone-as="popDoc">source</a>.

 When using source to define an applet view, there is no need to declare it with &lt;define-applet>.